Topological phase transitions between bosonic and fermionic quantum Hall states near even-denominator filling factors

 These results, as expected, are independent of choice of $Q$ in \cref{eq:constraint}: if $Q' = Q \cdot O$ for some (invertible) matrix $O$, then $\mathcal{K}^{\text{eff}}\mapsto O^\transp K^{\text{eff}}O$, $G \mapsto O^\transp G O$, and $R\mapsto R O$ so that \cref{eq:final_propagator} is unaltered.

-We conclude that generically there is no direct transition between the $E_8$ and the trivial bosonic states.
-The generic path in parameter space between these two phases has to pass through three different intermediate phases with $\kappa_{\mathrm{xy}} = \{2,4,6\}$.
-Since integer bosonic phases have $\kappa_{\mathrm{xy}} \equiv 0 \mod 8$, any intermediate states would necessarily be fractional \cite{lu2012theory,kaidi2021higher}.
-It should be noted that different choices of parton construction predict different topological orders in the intermediate phases.
-Even for a specific parton construction, the multiple possible assignments of mass signs lead to multiple phases with the same value of $\kappa_{\mathrm{xy}}$.
-Moreover, from the Cauchy--Binet formula \cite{tao2012topics}, changing the sign of $\mathcal{K}_{jj}$ in \cref{eq:parton_lagrangian} cannot change the parity of the determinant of $K_{\text{e}}$, meaning that all the intermediate phases have $K$-matrices with odd determinants~\cite{SupplementaryMaterial}.
-In addition, the smallest odd determinant allowed for the bosonic model with $\kappa=4$ is $\pm 5$ \cite{wang2020abelian,SupplementaryMaterial}.
+We conclude that generically there is no direct transition between the $E_8$ and the trivial bosonic states, and at least six intermediate phases with $\kappa_{\mathrm{xy}} = 1\dots 7$ should appear.
+Since integer bosonic phases have $\kappa_{\mathrm{xy}} \equiv 0 \mod 8$, any intermediate state must be fractional~\cite{lu2012theory,kaidi2021higher}.

+We now discuss the considerations for our particular choice of the parton construction.
+Different parton constructions, defined by the choice of $P$, $\mathcal{K}_1$, and $\mathcal{K}_2$, describe different critical theories, resulting in intermediate phases with distinct topological orders.
+Even for a specific parton construction, the phase diagram contains multiple distinct phases with the same value of $\kappa_{\mathrm{xy}}$, with different anyon content, defined by the different mass sign assignments in \cref{eq:Ltwophases}.
+As we now argue, our choice of parton construction supports a sequence of intermediate phases that have the minimal possible number of anyon species.

-For the transition between the daughter state and the Jain state of a given filling $\nu=\nicefrac{p}{q}$, we expect the appearance of the intermediate phases with the ground state degeneracy equal to $r\cdot q$, where $r$ is the degeneracy of the fractionalized neutral sector and is odd.
-In that sense, the construction we used can be considered ``minimal'' \cite{musser2024fractionalization,cheng2025ordering}, generating a single-parameter path between the $E_8$ and trivial phases passing through the $\kappa_{\mathrm{xy}}=6$ and $\kappa_{\mathrm{xy}}=2$ phases with $r=3$, and the $\kappa_{\mathrm{xy}}=4$ phase with $r=5$.
+For the transition between the daughter and the Jain states at filling $\nu=\nicefrac{p}{q}$, we expect intermediate phases with ground-state degeneracy $r\cdot q$, where $r$ is the degeneracy of the fractionalized neutral sector.
+The smallest degeneracy allowed for the bosonic models we consider is $\min(\kappa_{\mathrm{xy}}+1, 9-\kappa_{\mathrm{xy}})$ \cite{wang2020abelian} as shown in supplementary material \cite{SupplementaryMaterial,tao2012topics}.
+In that sense, our construction is ``minimal'' \cite{musser2024fractionalization,cheng2025ordering}, generating a single-parameter path between the $E_8$ and trivial phases passing through the minimal-degeneracy phases with $\kappa_{\mathrm{xy}} =1\dots 8$.

+Our results suggest that the daughter states can serve as a platform for engineering various bosonic quantum Hall states that have not been observed experimentally, including the $E_8$ state and more complicated interacting integer states.
+For instance, a bilayer system with opposite-filling states could gap out the charge sector, thereby isolating the neutral bosonic state.
+Alternatively, the proximity-coupled counter-propagating edges of the daughter and Jain states are a simpler setup for probing the edge physics of the bosonic states.
+Thermal Hall measurements can verify our predictions for $\kappa_{\mathrm{xy}}$ of the intermediate phases.
+Probing the quasiparticle braiding or the ground-state degeneracy is necessary to fully verify our predictions.
+Finally, our approach can be extended to more general daughter states \cite{zhang2024hierarchy} beyond even-denominator parent states.

 \onecolumngrid